tweag/nickel/doc/manual/contracts.md

 ### Contracts parametrized by contracts

-Contracts parametrized by other contracts are not really special amongst parametrized contracts, but note that although contracts can be built from functions, they can be different objects as well, such as record.
-Contract application behaves differently than bare function application.
-Thus, when manually handling another unknown contract `Contract`, do not apply it as a function `Contract label value`, but use `std.contract.apply Contract label value` or `std.contract.apply_as_custom Contract label value` instead (the difference between both variants is explained in the next subsection).
+Contracts parametrized by other contracts are not really special amongst parametrized contracts: it's just that the additional argument turns out to be a contract as well.
+Usually, a contract taking a contract parameter will eventually apply it, using either `std.contract.apply` or `std.contract.apply_as_custom` (the difference between these is explained in the next subsection).

-Parameters that are also contracts are usually generic.
-In particular, they are not necessarily predicates or validators but can contain delayed checks.
-In consequence, a contract parametrized by another unknown contract must usually be written as a [general custom contract](#general-custom-contracts) using the constructor `std.contract.custom`.
+Parameters that are also contracts may contain delayed checks.
+In consequence, a contract parametrized by another unknown contract must usually be written as a [custom contract](#general-custom-contracts) as well, using the constructor `std.contract.custom`.

 One example is a `Nullable` contract, which accepts a value that is either